Saturday, February 14, 2026

 - FoF BOM: finish binding one hexie and start appliquéing the next Not done.

 - Gengar cross stitch - fingers crossed - finish another 15% Done!
 I'm so excited!
 Now that all the stitcheries are finished, they can finally be turned into ornaments for my grandchilren.
+UPDATE: This pattern by Chaos Kitten Crafting is here on her Etsy page.

 Even Chole kept me company as I worked.